Overwolf will pay out $29M to mod and app creators in 2021

 Making a living

 One small team using Overwolf has been able to turn their creations from a passion project into a living is Feed The Beast (FTB).
-FTB is one of the most popular Minecraft modpack creators and distributors with over 200 million downloads across platforms.
+They are one of the most popular Minecraft modpack creators and distributors with over 200 million downloads across platforms.
 After eight years, they have been able to monetize their creations on the Overwolf platform and have gone from being a group of volunteers earning nothing to making enough to open a physical office and support a team of nine people, with plans to employ a team of 20 at the end of this year.

 Marchand hopes that Overwolf can continue charting a similar trajectory to Roblox as the demand for user-generated content in the games industry skyrockets.
 One of the reasons for that growth is that games are hugely popular and gamers demand an unending supply of content to churn through as they play more and more.
 On top of that, many gamers want to become developers themselves and modding is the path.

 A handful of the top in-game developers who use the Overwolf framework make over $1 million per year, or more than five or six figures a month.
 More than 30,000 creators use the platform.
 For apps, creators get 70% of sales via Overwolf and the company gets 30%.
-For the mods, creators get 50% and Overwolf gets the rest.
+For the mods, creators get 50% and Overwolf gets 25% and the game developer gets 25%.

 CurseForge Core is based on technology that Overwolf acquired in June 2020.
 It provides a software development kit (SDK) for game developers that integrates into the game itself and functions as a gateway for users to discover and install mods in-game.
-It works across all platforms and storefronts, and enables publishers to easily integrate mods safely into existing or new games.
+It works across all platforms and storefronts, enabling publishers to easily integrate mods safely into existing or new games.
 This gives an official blessing by the makers of popular games for the community of creators.

 “We’re fortunate to be in a position post-Curseforge acquisition in a place where we’ve improved in creater monetization,” Marchand said.
 “And we have made very significant friends with our gaming apps fund.”